 - WordPress Help for Beginners – it’s a good place for beginner level WordPress users, where they can ask questions.

 - WordPress, SEO & Internet Questions – a good place for questions related to WordPress & SEO.

 - WordPress Plugins – this is a Facebook group dedicated to discussions only about plugins.

-- WordPress Themes & Plugins – discussions about Themes, Plugins, Web Design, Web Developments, Graphic Design and Programming Posts.
+- WordPress Themes & Plugins – it has discussions about Themes, Plugins, Web Design, Web Developments, Graphic Design, and Programming Posts.

 - There is also an official WordPress Slack channel (make.wordpress.org/chat) where you can join and follow the discussions within the WordPress development team.